aleh/pocketchip-batt/README.md

 (`pocketchip-off00`, `pocketchip-war05` and `pocketchip-warn15`) that were checking the battery levels and calling those power notification scritps.

+In addition to that the newer version of the script replaces the functionality of the `pocketchip-load` service, which was responsible for proper key mapping on startup and display backlight deactivation when the system turns the display off.

 ## Installation

 Make sure you have git and gcc installed, then clone the repo and build/install it: